rinkkasatiainen/aws-e2e-tests/README.md

 Run the test with `npm run test:e2e` and see it fail.
 It fails because the test does not know the Table Name.
 It's not in the StackConfig.

-To fix that, we need to add tableNames to CloudFormation Outputs  in file `test-resources.ts`
+To fix that, we need to add tableNames to CloudFormation Outputs  in file `test-resources.ts` and also ResourcesTable in cdk.ts

 ## Step 2: create first Lambda, DynamoDB table, SNS Topic